spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 The Spot Jenkins plug-in enables you to run a lower powered Jenkins server and spin up Jenkins Slaves as needed while saving up to 80% of your compute costs.
 Slave instances are scaled in an Elastigroup to match the number of jobs to be completed.

 Jenkins is an open-source continuous integration software tool for testing and reporting on isolated changes in a larger code base.
 Jenkins enables developers to find and solve defects in a code base rapidly and to automate testing of their builds.
 Jenkins has a “master/slave“ mode, where the workload of building projects are delegated to multiple “slave” nodes, allowing a single Jenkins installation to host a large number of projects, or to provide different environments needed for builds/tests.
-This document describes this mode and how it’s used with the Spot Plugin to provide compute at 80% off of the standard cost
+This document describes this mode and how it’s used with the Spot Plugin to provide compute at 80% off of the standard cost.

 ## How It Works